mdotjr/What-The-Text/README.md

-#  What The Text?!
+# PROJECT TITLE: What The Text?!

-GROUP MEMBERS:
+# GROUP MEMBERS:
 * Leslie Rose
 * Tim Stevens
 * Marcus Johnson

-# PROJECT TITLE: What The Text?!

 # PROJECT DESCRIPTION:
 * What The Text?! is an online community where users can come together and share their funniest, craziest, or most 'What The Text?!'-worthy conversations.